-Our preschool program is an integral part of the Christian education at United Methodist Church of Lafayette.
-Our students visit the Chapel with Pastor Lauren Michelle learning simple bible verses and stories.
+Our preschool program is an integral part of the Christian education at Lafayette United Methodist Church.
+Our students visit the Chapel weekly with Anjoli our Director of Student Ministry learning songs, and hearing simple bible stories using play based approaches.

 Our Christian philosophy embraces grace with morning snack and lunch.
-At goodbye time, we ask that God may watch over each of us.
 This is a prelude to further growth and development toward Christian understanding.
 A feeling of God’s love for families and all people is ongoing in loving, caring relationships with other children, their parents and a caring staff.

 Social and Emotional Development